DevMountain/sql-1-afternoon/README.md

 </details>

 ## Table - Invoice

+### Instructions

-9. Use the Invoice table for the following
+1. Use the Invoice table for the following

-* Count how many orders were made from the USA
+2. Count how many orders were made from the USA
-* Find the largest order total amount
+3. Find the largest order total amount
-* Find the smallest order total amount
+4. Find the smallest order total amount
-* Find all orders bigger than $5
+5. Find all orders bigger than $5
-* Count how many orders were smaller than $5
+6. Count how many orders were smaller than $5
-* Count how many orders were in CA, TX, or AZ (use IN)
+7. Count how many orders were in CA, TX, or AZ (use IN)
-* Get the average total of the orders
+8. Get the average total of the orders
-* Get the total sum of the orders
+9. Get the total sum of the orders

 ## Contributions